Jesus, Take the Wheel: Live performances

 Underwood gave her debut performance of the song at the 2005 Country Music Association Awards.
 On May 23, 2006, she again sang it at the 41st annual Academy of Country Music Awards, where she won the Single of the Year Award for the song.
 Billboard described the latter performance as "captivating".

 In April 2006, she sang it on the CMT Awards, where "Jesus, Take the Wheel" won two major awards: Breakthrough Video of the Year and Female Video of the Year.

 Underwood performed the song during her debut tour: Carrie Underwood: Live in Concert, and has subsequently performed the track in all of her tours as well as during her sets at the CMA Music Festival, Stagecoach, C2C: Country to Country and Glastonbury festivals.

 Music video

 The music video was Underwood's first and was directed by Roman White.
 It features her singing in various backgrounds such as a living room, through shelves, standing by a wall, and sitting in a chair.
 A woman, a young couple, and an older couple are all shown through the video trying to ease a baby, fighting over bills and making up, and trying to feed his wife respectively.

-The music video for it was originally slated for release on November 4, 2005 but was delayed and made available at a later date on Yahoo!
-Launch.
+It premiered on CMT on November 24, 2005.

 "Jesus, Take the Wheel" was nominated for Music Video of the Year at the 2006 Country Music Association Awards and was ranked No. 64 on CMT's 100 Greatest Videos.